Navigating exposure and symptoms

 Symptoms can range from mild to severe and start about 2-14 days after exposure to the virus and include, but are not limited to:

 - fever or chills

 - new loss of taste or smell

 - nausea or vomiting

-Seek emergency medical care of call 9-1-1 if you being experiencing any of the following:
+Seek emergency medical care or call 9-1-1 if you begin experiencing any of the following:

 - trouble breathing